kobo/groovyserv/sources/userguide_en.txt

 Version of JDK is following:

+  - JDK 6u29 or later (Mac OS X)
-  - JDK 6u24 or later (Mac OS X)
+  - JDK 7 Developer Preview or later (Mac OS X)
-  - JDK 6u21 or later (Windows, Linux)
+  - JDK 6u30以降 (Windows, Linux)

 Version of Groovy is following: